 It’ s 42 degrees F here in the Georgia Piedmont region (central Georgia).
 Linda and Debra and others have been posting exciting images of butterflies they saw in the Lower Rio Grande Valley these last few days.
 Oh, how that brought back memories of my trip to the National Butterfly Center and the “Butterfly Wall” in late December 2017!

 I’ve posted some dozens of those images here, and this one remains a favorite.
 The very rare, and very exciting!
-Erato Heliconian butterfly, seen at the National Butterfly Center in Mission, Texas.
+Erato Heliconian butterfly, seen at the National Butterfly Center in Mission, Texas near the border wall.

 We saw it in a heavily wooded area, and I followed it as it lazily moved from one place to another.
 Jet black with with screaming! red flashes and the equally loud! yellow stripes.